PyAbel/PyAbel/doc/transform_methods/linbasex.rst

 *VM-images are composed of projected Newton spheres with a common centre.
-The 2D images are usually evaluated by a decomposition into base vectors each representing the 2D projec- tion of a set of particles starting from a centre with a specific velocity distribution.
+The 2D images are usually evaluated by a decomposition into base vectors each representing the 2D projection of a set of particles starting from a centre with a specific velocity distribution.
 We propose to evaluate 1D projections of VM-images in terms of 1D projections of spherical functions, instead.
 The proposed evaluation algorithm shows that all distribution information can